-Information for Entrants (as of August 2023)
+Information for Entrants

 For prospective entrants, it would be helpful to have a one-page document or oral explanation that answers the type of questions raised when considering criteria #1: What is the basis for this collection of items as a whole?
 For example, it might be that such items are commonly found in wills or probate inventories, or that similar items have been found in the graves of individuals of the same social status in the culture, or that such things have been found in excavations of settlements or workshops for a given craft, or that documentary or pictorial evidence suggests that these are typical objects that would have been in use by the persona.

-A copy of your documentation must be submitted electronically no later than 1 week before the event (February 1, 2023).
+A copy of your full documentation must be submitted electronically no later than 1 week before the event (February 11, 2023).
 The advance documentation submitted does not need to be in it’s final form, as we are aware that last minute changes are often made.
 This will allow our judges to have the opportunity to review the documentation in advance so as to spend more time in discussion with the entrants in person on the day of the event.

-Information for Judges (as of August 2022)
+Information for Judges

 We designed Artifacts of a Life to be a different kind of A&S event, one where the whole is more than the sum of the parts, as the saying goes.
 We are asking judges to treat the exhibits as a whole, telling a story about somebody’s life in a particular time and place through their material culture.
 Most of you are probably well-informed museum goers, and the skills that you bring to appreciating an exhibit at a fine museum on a culture that you don’t know well are exactly what we are looking for.